Bisher 948 mal gespeichert

 ******Thank you for reading our profile to the end before emailing*****

-Covid-19 has made us all more cautious, we have an elderly house member so it’s necessary to to consider her health… how we manage that is a puzzle, but I am sure we can do it.
+Covid-19 has made us all more cautious, we have an elderly house member so it’s necessary to to consider her health… how we manage that is by requiring vaccinated guests.
+I know that's a pain for some, and I feel your pain, but her extended family insist that we exercise this due diligence on her behalf, so we respect their wishes.
+And I am sure we can do that with grace.
 I await your enquiries, and we can chat, and learn about each other, the place and the group in La Almazara.
-While it is still legal to travel, I will be ready to welcome you!
+While it is legal to travel, I will be ready to welcome you!

-Hello, we are a family of 3 generations, (soon it will be four generations!) and we need some help!
-We are working to structurally reform our place in the sun and at the moment this is our prime concern.
+Hello, we are a family of 4 generations, oldest 94 youngest a rapidly growing baby of one year ... and we need some help!
+We are working to structurally reform this place in the sun and at the moment this is our prime concern.
 So much of the initial work is ground clearance, construction and refurbishment.
-We are considering some simple earth bag insulation in the near future if that interests you?
+We are considering some simple hemp insulation in the near future blocks and a plaster/ render, if that interests you?

 • Prepare for YES as the answer, so think if you will really like it before you apply.